trywait/YotoTools/README.md

 ### Step 3: Use the Extension
 1. Once on the card page (after it redirects), you'll see download buttons directly on the screen:
    *Note: Do not refresh this page as it will lead to a 404 error.
 If this happens, simply return to Step 1.4 and re-enter the original `yoto.io` URL.
-Yoto Originals cannot be backed up*
+Yoto Originals cannot be backed up.*

    <div align="center">
      <img src="images/YotoTools_allsave.gif" alt="Yoto Tools Save Complete Backup Demo" width="500"/>